sitespeedio/sitespeed.io/docs/_posts/2018-05-10-browsertime-3.0.md

 docker run --cap-add=NET_ADMIN --shm-size=1g --rm -v "$(pwd)":/browsertime -e REPLAY=true -e LATENCY=100 sitespeedio/browsertime https://en.wikipedia.org/wiki/Barack_Obama
 </code>

 Here are a couple of examples from our real world tests.
 We test on Digital Ocean Optimized Droplets 4 gb memory with 2 vCPUs.
-We test both with connectivity set to cable (to try to minimize the impact of flakey internet) and one tests using WebPageReplay.
+We test both with connectivity set to cable (to try to minimize the impact of flaky internet) and one tests using WebPageReplay.
 We tests with the same amount of runs on the same machine.

 Here's an example from one of the sites we test.
 Here we test with connectivity set to cable.
 ![Connectivity example 1]({{site.baseurl}}/img/bt-3.0/connectivity-example-1.png)